 This mentorship program works best if you are a mechanically-minded Pilates instructor.
 Often, members have already done work for their own studio or other studios, but aren’t sure about making anything official.
 Ideally, members want to offer their maintenance services for hire to other studios in their area.

 If you haven’t ever picked up a wrench to work on your equipment- don’t worry- there will be other opportunities for you to learn how to do that.
 Believe me, you can learn and I want to help.
 But this particular program isn’t the way to do it.

 One of my missions in life is to get more women doing the stereotypically-not-feminine thing of working on mechanical stuff.
-I tell my clients all the time that they work with the human body– something far, far less complicated than a silly Reformer!
+I tell my clients all the time that they work with the human body– something far, far more complicated than a silly Reformer!
 With a little instruction I can give these studio owners the confidence they need to know when something is not right, and either investigate it themselves or contact someone who can.
 I try to support these equipment owners from afar through email and Skype, and if they find they need me in person then we can make it happen.

-Don’t worry, there are plenty of studios out there who aren’t interested in learning how to take care of their own equipment, giving you the opportunity to swoop in and keep their equipment working well.
+Don’t worry, there are plenty of studios out there who aren’t interested in learning how to take care of their own equipment, giving you the opportunity to keep their equipment working well.
 My philosophy is that there is enough business around for us that it makes no sense to be overly protective of our methods and secretive about what we find during our work.
 In fact, by building this community we can join together to help shape the future of the equipment manufacturing industry, bringing more information, education and issue awareness to our Pilates brothers and sisters.
 This can’t be done with a few insular businesses scattered around the world with no desire to share information.

 What this is

 - An excellent way to get involved with your local Pilates community, build a network, and set yourself apart

 - Work as much as you want or as little as you want- you determine your work radius, availability and rates